pagkly/Zed/Investopedia3/What Does Depth of Market (DOM) Indicate.md

 ### How to Use DOM Data

 Depth of market data helps traders see where the price of a security may be heading in the near future as orders are filled, updated, or canceled.
-A trader might use market depth data to understand the [bid-ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp) for a stock, along with its current [volume](https://www.investopedia.com/terms/v/volume.asp).
+A trader might use market depth data to understand the [[bid-ask spread]](https://www.investopedia.com/terms/b/bid-askspread.asp) for a stock, along with its current [[volume]](https://www.investopedia.com/terms/v/volume.asp).

 Stocks with a strong depth of market tend to be popular large-cap companies like Apple ([AAPL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=aapl)).
 They usually have strong volumes and are quite liquid, allowing traders to place large orders without significantly affecting their market prices.